mydevopsandcloud/lab-1/README.md

 Pro-request:
 ===========

-1.EFS File System on the AWS Regin( to mounet the WEB Content)
+1.EFS File System on the AWS Region( to mounet the WEB Content)

 2.SSH Key to be created on the home foler

+3. AMI to be replaced accoding to the AWS Region